Little Aston: Location and boundaries

 Little Aston is located in the southeast of Staffordshire.

 Little Aston is contained within four corners, formed by local landmarks: Blake Street Station rail bridge in the east, by Little Aston Golf Club's grounds to the west, the Little Aston Severn Trent sewage treatment works to the north and the Rosemary Hill Road/Thornhill Road traffic island in the south.

 At the south is the Sutton Park, with over 2400 acre of wild grasslands, forested areas, lakes and wild ponies, all accessible though the bordering Streetly Gate.
 In the north is the Little Aston Recreation Ground, winner of the 2015 Most Improved Fields in Trust Award.
 This community funded 7.5 acre play field with over 3000 trees serves as a community hub with annual events.

 Residences

 Little Aston's small community is divided between nine main areas: Little Aston Park, Claverdon Park, Rosemary Hill Road, Little Aston Lane, Forge Lane, Walsall Road, Aldridge Road, Little Aston Hall and Lady Aston Park.

 Little Aston Park

 Located in the south of the village is Little Aston Park.
-Often referred to as "Millionaire's Row" - with Roman Road being the most expensive street in Staffordshire - it is a privately maintained estate, consisting of around 100 unique, architect-designed houses and includes Birmingham's most expensive house ever sold at £7.5 million.
+Often referred to as "Millionaire's Row" - with Roman Road being the most expensive street in Staffordshire - it is a privately maintained estate, consisting of around 300 unique, architect-designed houses and includes Birmingham's most expensive house to be marketed at £7.5 million.
 It also contains one of the village's championship golf clubs, Little Aston Golf Club, and St.Peter's Church.
 The park is located in a woodland setting around the historic rhododendron-lined Roman Road which closely follows path of the ancient Roman Icknield Street.